 - Even though source energy and the ENERGY STAR score are based on US reference data, they both provide a consistent benchmark that can be used to track your own properties over time.
 Even if buildings in a different country generally score higher or lower, the score is always computed according to a fixed methodology, so it is still a uniform way to track performance over time.

 There are some metric limitations to keep in mind when benchmarking internationally:

-- ENERGY STAR score is still compared to US buildings.
+- ENERGY STAR score is still compared to US buildings (except for buildings located in Canada which are compared to Canadian buildings).
 There could be systematic differences (e.g. different building codes or different regional climate ranges) that could make the score different in another country.

 - International GHG factors are not available.
 At this time we do not offer GHG emissions factors that are specific to any countries besides the US and Canada.
 Therefore, the emissions that will be shown for buildings in other locations will reflect the US average GHG emissions rates.